 First things first, the ‘Magic of Sue’ is what my business mentor, Hillary, calls the big toolkit of stuff I have amassed over the years and now share with my clients and followers (that makes me chuckle – ‘followers’ – sounds like I am head of some crazy assed cult).
-Hillary is also the person kicked my butt into putting this on the website.

 I hate talking about myself, always have.
 Particularly to express that I am good at something.
 Does this stem from a childhood of moving schools frequently and not wanting to stand out?
 Possibly.
 Could it be my deep seated shyness compelling me to be invisible?
 Maybe.
 Or is it my preference to take a seat on the outside of life, sitting back with a brew and watching the shenanigans of the world go on in front of me?
 Perchance that is it.
 Whatever it is, I need to get over it or this will be the shortest philosophy page ever.